Jagohu/openhabmammotion/README.md

 This is done to make sure Mammotion doesn't lock you out from your account for abusing the API.
 Tweak the values at your own risk!

+D) It only works with Mammotion LUBA and Mammotion YUKA lawnmowers.
+It was tested with Mammotion YUKA.

 **What you get - on BasicUI**
 <img width="1151" height="481" alt="image" src="https://github.com/user-attachments/assets/de4a0434-6e42-4e71-bf95-27cd62c8ccf2" />